 One day Jesus told his disciples a story to show that they should always pray and never give up.
 Luke 18:1 (NLT)

-Imagine my surprise when I rounded the corner of the patio and found that one of the new bushes I had planted in July was pretty much dead.
+When I did finally get a chance to get out into the back yard, I was surprised to see that one of the new bushes I had planted this summer was pretty much dead.
 I had forgotten about this bush, that it didn’t get hit by the sprinkler, that it was new and needed a lot of water.
 I was sad to see it dried up and shriveled because I forgot.

 I didn’t hold out much hope for that bush.
 It looked pretty bad.
-But I began to faithfully water it every night when I got home.
-Tonight, I saw that some of it was turning green again and there was a little bit of new growth.
+But I began to faithfully water it twice a day.
+Today I saw that some of it was turning green again and there was a little bit of new growth.
 I am trusting that my faithfulness in caring for it will allow it to continue to live and grow.

-I know how busy your life can get, especially once school starts.
+I know how busy your life can get, especially once all the school stuff kicks in.
 There’s homework to do, club meetings to attend, sports practice and games.
 But don’t let all this busyness make you forget the assignment God has given your family.
 Don’t forget that someone you love very much needs your prayers now more than ever.
 Don’t forget that nothing is impossible with God.